WHAT IS A GANGLION CYST?

 People will notice a growth on the wrist or fingers.
 This growth will often fluctuate in size as the fluid moves in and out of the joint/tendon sheath.
 It often has well defined borders.
 Usually these are asymptomatic, but they can cause pain with joint motion.

-In most cases, the initial treatment is non-operative.
+In most cases, the initial treatment for ganglion cyst is without surgery.
 If the cyst is located in a safe location, aspiration of the fluid with a needle is attempted.
-This results in resolution 40% of the time, which is still less morbid than surgery.
-If the cyst is not in a location amenable to drainage or it recurs after drainage, then surgical removal is warranted.
+This results in resolution 40% of the time, which is still less risky than surgery.
+If the cyst is not in a location allowing drainage, or it recurs after drainage, then surgical removal is warranted.

 • Swelling, stiffness, and pain